ramakarl/libmin/README.md

 ## Mains

 Libmin provides main wrappers for multiple platforms including Windows, Linux and Android.<br>
+Main wrappers are optional.
+You may write your own main.<br>
-A main wrapper is used by calling the _REQUIRE_MAIN() cmake function.
+A main wrapper is used by calling the _REQUIRE_MAIN() function in your cmake.

 ## Third-party Libraries